spidasoftware/schema/doc/README.md

-Overview
+SPIDAmin API Overview
 =========

 All of the specific endpoints in our APIs are described in the [apis](apis) folder.

-We have two main kinds of API's: RPC and REST.
+We have two main kinds of APIs: RPC and REST.

 ## RPC API

 RPC stands for "Remote Procedure Call" and is for "invoking an action on a remote system".
 Further specific information on our RPC type endpoints is given in [this additional file](rpc.md).

-#### Available Services
+### Available RPC Services

-##### SPIDAMin

-1. [project](apis/projectAPI.md) - SPIDAMin projects and services are defined here.
-This contains the primary means to interact with SPIDAMin.
+1. [project](apis/projectAPI.md) - SPIDAmin projects and services are defined here.
+This contains the primary means to interact with SPIDAmin.
 1. [users](apis/usersAPI.md) -  Interacting with users and user services are in this service.
 1. [asset](apis/assetAPI.md) -  These objects deal with the assets and asset services.
 An example is an asset is a pole.
 1. [asset search](apis/assetSearchAPI.md) -  These methods allow the searching of assets and stations.